12 December 2025

 Chart: ERCOT projects 35 GW of new data centre load by 2035 — six times today's capacity

-The same model applies to other large loads: mining, industrial manufacturing, and EV charging hubs are all exploring behind-the-meter storage to avoid grid bottlenecks.
+The same model applies to other large loads: mining, industrial manufacturing, and EV charging hubs are exploring behind-the-meter storage to flatten demand and avoid grid bottlenecks.

-9. Capacity markets: batteries reduce the cost of reliability
+9. Batteries reduce the cost of reliability in capacity markets

-Batteries absorb low-carbon energy and release it when the marginal unit is far more carbon-intensive.
+Batteries absorb low-carbon energy and release it when the marginal unit is more carbon-intensive.

-In the data below, carbon intensity ranges from 0 kgCOâ‚‚/MWh during the cleanest midday hours to 445 kgCOâ‚‚/MWh in the early evening as thermal units are marginal.
+In Great Britain, carbon intensity ranges from 0 kgCOâ‚‚/MWh during the cleanest midday hours to 445 kgCOâ‚‚/MWh in the early evening.

 GB carbon intensity ranges from 0 kgCOâ‚‚/MWh to 445 kgCOâ‚‚/MWh

-As UK Carbon costs grow from ~£55/tonne today to a projected £125/tonne by 2035, the spread between low-carbon off-peak prices and high-carbon evening prices widens, meaning batteries capture more value simply by shifting energy across those hours.
+As UK Carbon costs grow from ~£55/tonne today to £125/tonne by 2035, the spread between low-carbon and high-carbon periods widens, meaning batteries capture more value simply by shifting energy across those hours.

 The world is adding a Japan's worth of electricity demand every year.
 Renewables are scaling to meet it.
 But without flexibility, that growth stalls.
 Bottlenecked by grid queues, curtailment, and the thermal backup no one wants to build.

-Grid-scale batteries solve for all of it.
-They shift energy, stabilise frequency, relieve constraints, and deploy in months using private capital.
+Grid-scale batteries ease all of these problems.
+They shift energy, stabilise frequency, relieve constraints, and deploy quickly using private capital.

 The markets that reward these services will build the fastest.